UW-CAMP/GenderIdentity_APC/README.md

 This manuscript uses data from the US Centers for Disease Control's *Behavioral Risk Factor Surveillance System* (BRFSS) from years 2014-2021.
 The following instructions explain how to replicate the data retrieval, cleaning, and analyses used in this manuscript.

-To recreate this analysis, you will need access to SAS and RStudio.
+To recreate this analysis, you will need access to R, ideally with RStudio.
 Original work done in the software and operating system environments indicated below.

-- SAS version 9.4 in Windows: Edition	Windows Server 2022 Datacenter Version 21H2 Installed on	10/30/2022, OS build	20348.1487

 - RStudio Version 2022.12.0+353 (2022.12.0+353), R Version 4.1.0 (2021-05-18) in Mac OS 13.1

 ---